almatov/libiclass-teensy3/README.md

 **Qtr8a** class is tested with Pololu QTR-8A reflectance sensor array.
 It can compute deviation of position relative the center of the line.
-The deviation accuracy is about 100 micrometers.
+The deviation accuracy is about 0.1 millimeters.
 The class uses adaptive threshold to discriminate black and white.

 **QuadratureEncoder** class is tested with Pololu magnetic encoder kit.